 A couple of weeks ago I watched Lady GaGa emerging as the biggest winner of the 2010 Brits awards.
 The 23 year‐old US star won Best International Female, International Album for The Fame, and International Breakthrough Act.
 It is easy to mock her outlandish outfits, her simplistic child‐like lyrics, and her over‐the‐top attention craving.
 But hate her, or despise what she represents – It is difficult not to admire her meteoric rise and her tremendous achievements.
 A year ago she was an unknown – now…

 To be great, you need to be able to recognise greatness and learn from it.
-Lady GaGa has clearly been influenced by the likes Madonna, Michael Jackson, and David Bowie.
-Rather than fight these influences and declares herself different, bigger, and better than them, she incorporates subtle references to these superstars into her performance.
-She does not portray herself as a replacement to those that came before her.
+Lady GaGa has clearly been influenced by the likes of Madonna, Michael Jackson and David Bowie.
+Rather than fight these influences and declares herself different, bigger and better than them, she incorporates subtle references to these superstars into her performance.
+She does not portray herself as a replacement to those who came before her.
 Instead, she recognises that there is a reason why others are successful.
-The same lesson applies to businesses – Identify the leaders in your industry and see what is working for them and made more successful than you are.
-Adopt well executed strategies rather than dismissing them, and vault beyond them to claim your unique position.
+The same lesson applies to businesses – Identify the leaders in your industry and see what is working for them and made them more successful than you are.
+Adopt well executed strategies rather than dismissing them and vault beyond them to claim your unique position.
 Do not mistake different for new and better.
-If you cannot recognise greatness, and build on it or off of it, then your chances of being great on your own are rather slim.
+If you cannot recognise greatness and build on it or of it, then your chances of being great on your own are rather slim.